CaptainLebyadkin/z-gen-Expanded-Scientific-Article-Generator/README.md

 'z-gen' Article Generator

 Description:
-The robust, relevant, juicy and humorously functional interdisciplinary science article generator, "z-gen", combines the best parts of scigen and mathgen, adding ever-volatile random rolls, in accordance with the ethos of the original author's intention- for the aid of amusement rather than strict believability (although, if you read a genuine government report, with its trendy-smarmy buzzwords, and happy and meaningless pictures and graphs, and overall bankruptcy of content, meaning, and sorts of honourable things sensible people care about, the line is actually really shockingly, scarily thin though, isn't it.)
+The robust, relevant, juicy and humorously functional interdisciplinary science article generator, "z-gen", combines the best parts of SCIgen and Mathgen, adding ever-volatile random rolls, in accordance with the ethos of the original author's intention- for the aid of amusement rather than strict believability (although, if you read a genuine government report, with its trendy-smarmy buzzwords, and happy and meaningless pictures and graphs, and overall bankruptcy of content, meaning, and sorts of honourable things sensible people care about, the line is actually really shockingly, scarily thin though, isn't it.)

 This code was originally designed as an emergency bureaucracy-defence so that, if pressed, I could attach an inappropriately long and entirely science-hogwash-sounding document to forms I might have to submit that require inordinately unnecessary and blatantly interfering progress reports that no one would ever bother to read (but I wish they would try- I would enjoy that very much); but this code has now been put 'out to pasture' for the general public.